photoprism/photoprism/CONTRIBUTING.md

 ## Join the Community ##

-Follow us on [Twitter](https://link.photoprism.app/twitter) and join the [Community Chat](https://link.photoprism.app/chat) to get regular updates, connect with other users, and discuss your ideas.
+Follow us on [Twitter](https://link.photoprism.app/twitter) and join the [Community Chat](https://link.photoprism.app/chat) to get regular updates, connect with other contributors, and discuss your ideas.
 Our [Code of Conduct](https://photoprism.app/code-of-conduct) explains the "dos and don’ts" when interacting with other community members.

 Feel free to [contact us](https://photoprism.app/contact) with anything that is on your mind.
 We appreciate your feedback!
 Due to the high volume of emails we receive, our team may be unable to get back to you immediately.
 We do our best to respond within five business days or less.